Milo1885/Tease-AI/README.md

 # Changelog - Patch 51

+@RandomText() Can now be used multiple times per line

 Added @YesMode() Command -

      @YesMode() allows you perform a specific action if the user enters one of their "Yes" words while YesMode is active.
 There are two ways to use @YesMode()